ave0000/Highlight/README.md

 =========

 View CORE and Zendesk tickets in a featureful but efficient interface.
-Augments Oneview as a datasource.
+Augments Pecanas a datasource.
+Competes with Rancore.

 Goals
 --------